Need a business loan? Need additional working capital but have no asset or collateral?

 We are a business loan consultancy team consisting of ex bankers and lawyers.
-We assist SME and SMI entrepreneurs to arrange for credit facilities from conventional or islamic banks.
+We assist SME and SMI entrepreneurs to arrange for credit facilities from banks and financial institutions.
 Common needs for financing include:

 Loans for Asset Acquisition